×

 WHEELCHAIR, LIMITED MOBILITY & BARIATRIC SEATING

-Seats that have removable arm rests and bariatric seats are also available upon request.
+Seats that have removable arm rests (“Transfer” seats) and Bariatric seats are also available.

 TRANSFER SEATS